jishnuteegala/QR-Code-Generator/README.md

 python generate_qr_code_images.py
 ```

-4. The script will process the Excel file and generate QR codes for each contact.
-The QR code images will be saved in the specified output folder.
+4. The script will process the Excel file and generate QR Codes for each contact.
+The QR Code images will be saved in the specified output folder.

 ## Example Excel Data